Davidtnli/python_practice/README.md

-# Python practice
+# API practice
-1. cra_google_map: crawler for google map's comments
-2. api_cra: build an API by flask and swagger-ui for google map's comments
-3. cart: build an API by flask and swagger-ui for a simple cart
+1. cart: build an API by flask and swagger-ui for a simple cart